 I Want to Rent A Quirky Campervan – What Do I Need to Know?

 So you think you want to rent a campervan?
-If you’re reading this, you’re either thinking of going on a campervan holiday, or you’re about to book one of our awesome Quirky vans and need a little nudge to reassure you that it’s going to be awesome!
+If you’re reading this, you’ve probably either booked your first campervan holiday, or you’re about to book one of our awesome Quirky vans and need a little nudge to reassure you that it’s going to be awesome!

 We’ve listed some of the main pointers to think about when you rent a campervan for the first time.

 Every good adventure starts with a good plan.
-It doesn’t have to be a detailed itinerary mapped out to the minute on a spreadsheet (unless you’re my wife!) but it does help if you have a good overview.
-These plans will help shape the van you hire, and the equipment you will take.
-It will help you figure out how much the holiday might cost you.
-Equally important is ensuring you select the right campervan for your needs.
+It doesn’t have to be a detailed itinerary mapped out to the minute on a spreadsheet but it does help if you have a good overview.
+These plans will help you figure out which van to hire and what equipment to take.
+As well as estimating how much the holiday will cost you.

 What Type of Campervan Should I Hire?